zootedme/zootedme.github.io/_posts/2021-11-08-how-to-make-money-on-youtube-without-making-videos-2021.md

 <br/><br/>

-This strategy is also known as curation, and it works in the same way as an in-house medium publication.
+This strategy is also known as curation.
 If you want to test the strategy, leave a remark on the channel you're going to create or your progress after a few months

 <br/><br/>